 You can now see the differences between the two.
 Water can not easily penetrate a water-resistant material, but it can still absorb water when completely immersed in water.
 But for a waterproof material, such material will not absorb water if immersed deeply underwater.

-If rain falls on your composite deck, the decking will not absorb water.
-The gaps between the deck allow water to flow off the deck easily.
-The plastic material in the composite decking also helps in repelling l water easily.
-It thereby prevents the composite deck from absorbing rainwater.
+If rain falls on your composite decking, the decking will not absorb water.
+The gaps between the decking allow water to flow off the decking easily.
+The plastic material in the composite decking also helps in repelling water easily.
+It thereby prevents the composite decking from absorbing rainwater.
 You can install a composite board in a moist environment without the board absorbing water from its surroundings.

 Can You Submerged Composite Decking in Water?

 Knowing that composite decking is water-resistant and not waterproof, the response to the above question is No. You cannot submerge composite decking in water.
 Submerged means complete immersion of the composite board in the water.
 A composite board can only repel water but will absorb water if you place it inside water.

 However, no composite decking board can be submerged in water without it absorbing water.
 Capped composite decking, however, has high water resistance.
 It can repel rainwater that falls on the decking.
 When submerged in water, the capped decking will absorb water but in a minimal amount.

 Can you submerge composite decking in water?
 The response to the question is No. composite decking can repel rainwater that in water?
 The response to the question is No. composite decking can repel rainwater that falls on it.
 But when you submerged composite decking in water, it will absorb water.
 Although the capped composite board has high water resistance, it will still absorb water in a minimal amount if you submerged it in water.